internetarchive/wayback-machine-webextension/README.md

 # Wayback Machine Web Browser Extension

-In cooperation with [Google Summer of Code](https://summerofcode.withgoogle.com), The [Internet Archive](https://archive.org) presents *The Official WayBack Machine Extension*.
-With the power of the WayBack Machine, we let you go back in time to see how a URL has changed and evolved through the history of the Web!
+In cooperation with [Google Summer of Code](https://summerofcode.withgoogle.com), The [Internet Archive](https://archive.org) presents *The Official Wayback Machine Extension*.
+With the power of the Wayback Machine, we let you go back in time to see how a URL has changed and evolved through the history of the Web!

 ![screenshot](graphics/screenshots/popups.png)